 MFA in Art

 With more than 475 undergraduate and 20 graduate students, and 45+ faculty members, the School of Art and Design at East Carolina University is the most comprehensive art school in North Carolina and one of the largest in the Southeast.
 Our students come from North Carolina, the east to the west coast, and countries outside of the United States.
-The ECU School of Art and Design has been an accredited, institutional member of the National Association of Schools of Art and Design since 1962.
+The ECU School of Art and Design has been an accredited institutional member of the National Association of Schools of Art and Design since 1962.
 Over 50 continuous years of specialized accreditation has resulted in a rigorous curriculum with flexibility and practical applications.

 Meet Our MFA